awarring/kite-spring-hbase-example/README.md

 Running
 ==========================

-To run locally in dev mode, simply run the following maven command:
+To run locally in dev mode, simply run the following maven command, which launches an in process Tomcat to run the app in (we have pretty high memory settings since not only is this running Tomcat, but it's also launching an HDFS and HBase cluster in the app):

-mvn clean install
+env MAVEN_OPTS="-Xmx2048m -XX:MaxPermSize=256m" mvn clean install tomcat7:run

-And copy the webapps/ROOT.war to a local tomcat instance.

 To run on openshift, create a JBoss Tomcat7 application, giving this github as the source application.
 See openshift docs for further directions on